 The main reason we decided to walk Northbound on the Te Araroa Trail was that it worked with our schedules.
 We had work planned through November and wanted to spend some quality time with family and friends in December.
 We did not realize before we went walking that going the “wrong direction” was going to be such a big deal on the trail to those we passed.

-As a Northbounder one of the biggest advantages is that you mostly have the Te Araroa Trail when it is empty.
-For us, this was beneficial, as we felt like we did not have to be part of the bigger social world of the trail.
+As a Northbounder one of the biggest advantages is that you mostly walk the Te Araroa Trail when its empty.
+For us, this was beneficial.
+We weren't really part of the bigger social world of the trail, which for us felt okay.
 This may or may not be an advantage for other people.
-We did hit one big Southbounder crowd at the end of the South Island in the Richmond Ranges and it was great to chat about the trail with other walkers.
-One of the coolest things was to walk the majority of the North Island and not see another walker for about the last 50 days.
-I think we may have run into two other Southbounders while we were on the North Island.
+We did hit one big Southbounder crowd at the end of the South Island in the Richmond Range, and it was great to chat about the trail with other walkers.
+One of the coolest things was to walk the majority of the North Island and not see another walker for about 50 days.
+We only ran into two other Southbounders while we were on the North Island.

-Some of the disadvantages of walking Northbound are the lack of trail resources, poorer trail signage for Northbounders, and hitting the Southbounders all at onces, with some challenging interactions.
+Some of the disadvantages of walking Northbound are the lack of trail resources, poorer trail signage for Northbounders, and hitting the Southbounders all at onces.
 There are fewer resources out there for Northbound walkers.
 The official trail notes going Northbound only exist for the South Island.
-There are a few other resources for notes other than the Northbound Guide that was mentioned in the Planning Section.
+There are few resources for notes other than the Northbound Guide that was mentioned in the Planning Section.
 We often had to adopt the “think like a Southbounder” mentality when walking and looking for orange triangles, signs, and other trail markers.
 We looked over our shoulder at least a few times each day to make sure that we were headed the right way.

 Another interesting disadvantage that we found walking Northbound was getting a lot of unsolicited advice from Southbounders.
 It seemed like many of the people we passed wanted to make it known that we should hitchhike the roads on the North Island, climb this one peak, or stay at a particular place.
-We can imagine that other long trails also have this phenomenon if you are walking in the non-traditional direction - but with this being our first long thru-hike, we were caught off-guard experiencing this sort of conversation over and over.
-We eventually tried to practice finding creative ways to steer conversations in new directions.
+We can imagine that other long trails also have this phenomenon if you are walking in the non-traditional direction.
+Since this was our first long thru-hike, we were caught off guard experiencing this sort of conversation over and over.
+We eventually learned to practice creative ways to steer conversations in a new direction.

 Our Day to Day Breakdown

 Here is a day to day breakdown of the trip.
-It starts with a percentage breakdown of the type of accommodation we stayed at, followed by a list of where we stayed each night with the kilometers we walked that day.
-We have kept it fairly vague in some spots because we do not want to give too much information depending on the situation - it seems important that much of the trail will be up to individual walkers to make the right choices in the moment!
+It starts with a percentage breakdown of the type of accommodation we stayed at, followed by a list of where we stayed each night with our daily kilometers.
+We have kept it fairly vague in some spots because we do not want to give too much information depending on the situation -- it seems important that much of the trail will be up to individual walkers to make the right choices in the moment!